Free tool

 How does hashing a customer list for Google and Meta Ads work?

-The scrambling uses your browser's own built-in cryptography, the same kind your browser uses for secure HTTPS websites.
-The page makes no network request with your data.
-The only thing it can ever load is a small spreadsheet reader for Excel files, served from this site, and even that never sees your contacts.
+The codes are made by your browser itself, the same kind of maths it already uses for secure (padlock) websites.
+The page never sends your list anywhere.
+The only extra thing it might load is a small helper for reading Excel files, and even that never sees your contacts.

-Hashing protects the data in transit, not the strategy behind it.
+Making the codes keeps the data safe while you upload it.
 If you want the audience strategy that makes Customer Match and Custom Audiences actually pay back, that is the work we do on paid social and AI performance marketing, across Google Ads and Meta Ads.

 Questions